achenxu/bash-scripts/README.md

-simple collection of bash scripts. tested with centos 7 on virtualbox
+collection of various bash scripts

-- postinstall.sh is useful if centos has been installed without network interface enabled
+- postinstall.sh - practice script to enable networking on headless centos 7 server
+- newgit.sh - updates git remote with new URL